gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 ---
 layout: post
-title: How to find my Alien Registration Number?
-Lookup from your H1b, I140 and more
+title: Find Alien Registration Number on your H1b, I140 (with Samples)
-date: 2018-11-27
+date: 2018-12-1
-tags: USCIS
+tags: USCIS Alien Registration Number H1b
 comments: true
-description: All permanent immigrants should know their unique and personal Alien Registration Number.
-Find yours in one of these 4 easy ways.
-Through your Greencard, EAD, form I797 or directly ask USCIS.
+description: Alien Registration Number can be easily found on your H1b, I140, F1, EAD, GC etc. If not, steps to directly ask USCIS.
 ---

 Alien registration number is an unique 7-9 digit unique number assigned by USCIS to permanent immigrants of the U.S. It is also commonly referred to as "A-number" (A#) or USCIS number.